BlackjackConsultants/jasmineExample/README.md

 cd <directory name>
 ```
 ## Third: Run the tests
-To run the tests, simply do a `npm test` in the command prompt.
+To run the tests, simply:
+1. do a `npm test` in the command prompt.
 A browser window will open with a **debug** button.
-Click on the button and another window will open.
-Open the developer window and check the console window.  you will see all tests that ran.
+2. Click on the button and another window will open.
+3. Open the developer window and check the console window.
+> you will see all tests that ran.